Jobs for Couples: 12 Great Ways to Work With Your Significant Other

 - Cleaning bathrooms and other shared facilities

 In addition, several job-specific programs exist for couples with RVs.
-For example, Amazon's CamperForce program offers seasonal work to RVers during the company's busiest periods (usually in an Amazon warehouse) in exchange for hourly pay of $15, assistance with campsite fees, and other benefits like overtime pay and medical coverage (after 90 days).4
+For example, Amazon's CamperForce program offers seasonal work to RVers during the company's busiest periods (usually in an Amazon warehouse) in exchange for up to $550 a month, assistance with campsite fees, and other benefits like overtime pay and medical coverage (after 90 days).

 Although the Amazon program pays better than many workamping positions, warehouse jobs can be physically demanding, and workers are often scheduled for long shifts.